mvysny/vaadin-on-kotlin/README.md

 programming as offered by the [Vaadin](https://vaadin.com) framework.
 Vaadin offers powerful components which are built on AJAX;
 programming in Vaadin resembles programming in a traditional client-side framework such as JavaFX or Swing.

-The database access layer is covered by [JPA](https://en.wikipedia.org/wiki/Java_Persistence_API) and [Hibernate](http://hibernate.org/orm/).
+The database access layer is covered by [Sql2o](http://www.sql2o.org/) with additional VoK helpers.
-JPA allows you to present the data from database rows as objects and embellish these data objects with business logic methods.
+Sql2o allows you to present the data from database rows as objects and embellish these data objects with business logic methods.
-Of course, you may decide not to use JPA and integrate with NoSQL instead.
+Of course, you may decide not to use Sql2o and integrate with NoSQL instead, or use [JPA](https://en.wikipedia.org/wiki/Java_Persistence_API) and [Hibernate](http://hibernate.org/orm/).

 Everything is combined with the conciseness of the [Kotlin](https://kotlinlang.org/) programming language, which makes Vaadin-on-Kotlin a perfect starting point for beginner programmers.